appressoas/cradmin_legacy/docs/imageutils.rst

 ********
-The ``cradmin.imageutils`` package is centered around a swappable image utility backend defined by :class:`django_cradmin.imageutils.backends.backendinterface.Interface`.
+The ``cradmin.imageutils`` package is centered around a swappable image utility backend defined by :class:`cradmin_legacy.imageutils.backends.backendinterface.Interface`.

 The interface defines two central methods:

-- :meth:`~django_cradmin.imageutils.backends.backendinterface.Interface.transform_image`
+- :meth:`~cradmin_legacy.imageutils.backends.backendinterface.Interface.transform_image`
   --- Used to transform an image specified as an URL using kwargs (you specify height, width, crop, etc. directly)
-- :meth:`~django_cradmin.imageutils.backends.backendinterface.Interface.transform_image_using_imagetype`
+- :meth:`~cradmin_legacy.imageutils.backends.backendinterface.Interface.transform_image_using_imagetype`
   --- Works just like ``transform_image``, except that it takes the transformation options as a key in the :setting:`DJANGO_CRADMIN_IMAGEUTILS_IMAGETYPE_MAP` setting (a dict) instead of specifying options directly.
 This is much more maintainable in a project since it gives